• Skip to primary navigation

 • a canning kit—you can read all about the components of a home canning kit but usually they come with a non-reactive funnel, a gauge for measuring the headspace between the surface of preserves and the lip of the jar, an air bubble remover, and a magnet for easily picking up the lids

-• a digital thermometer, like a Thermapen or the hands-free Dot which are fast-reading, accurate thermometers recommended for home cooks and bakers
+• a digital thermometer, like a Thermapen or hands-free ChefAlarm, a fast-reading, accurate thermometers recommended for home cooks and bakers

 Cookbooks on Preserves